Monument Valley in Arizona

 From the Office of the President and CEO

-When the pandemic struck one year ago, shutting down meetings, conferences, and elective surgery, we launched an educational video series to help neurosurgeons keep their technical edge.
+When the pandemic struck one year ago, shutting down meetings, conferences, and elective neurosurgery, we launched an educational video series to help neurosurgeons keep their technical edge.
 We felt that learning must go on, and that a regular dose of operative videos would keep minds focused on the art of microneurosurgery.
 COVIDeos-19: Survival Kit for Neurosurgical Quarantine has been viewed 158,994 times, for a total of 450,566 minutes, and is among the most-visited pages on our BarrowNeuro.org website.

 Vaccination rates are climbing, and this pandemic will retreat, but the thirst for neurosurgical teaching never ends.
 That’s why we’re continuing COVIDeos-19 under a new name: Seven Series.
 Seven refers to my textbooks on aneurysms, AVMs, and bypasses, and Series lets you know that this teaching project will continue indefinitely.
 I believe that something can be learned from every case, every day; we will mine these gems of knowledge and share them with you in these narrated video case studies.